What Causes the 403 Forbidden Error in HTTP and How Can I Fix It?

 It is easy to return a blank page to the visitor when they try to view the contents of a directory, but this may not be the most elegant solution.

 If you are using a CMS like WordPress it is not uncommon for a plugin to start causing 403 errors when it is buggy or improperly configured.
-So, to find out whether a plugin is the culprit in your case, you should disable the plugins folder by renaming it to something like plugins-disabled.
+So, to find out whether a plugin is a culprit in your case, you should disable the plugins folder by renaming it to something like plugins-disabled.
 If your website no longer displays 403 errors, then one of your plugins is indeed the root cause.

 Error code 403 can also occur if you have recently switched from one hosting company to another and you have forgotten to update your domain’s nameservers.
 If this happens, then your website will still load using your old hosting company’s servers and if your account with them expires, then you will likely start seeing errors like 403 Forbidden.
 To fix this issue, simply update your nameservers so they point to your new hosting provider and then allow a few hours to pass for the changes to take effect.